 Children are expected to be as independent as possible by taking responsibility for; handing in homework, changing their independent reading book correctly, looking after their toast money, as well as taking care of their own P.E kit and school uniform.
 This will help them to develop increased responsibility for their own learning and the choices they make as they move through the school.

-The children take part within two sessions of P.E every week which are on Monday and Thursday they will need a full P.E kit consisting of shorts, T-shirt and a pair of black pumps which adhere to the school uniform policy.
+The children take part within two sessions of P.E every week on Wednesday and Thursday.
+They will need a full P.E kit consisting of shorts, T-shirt and a pair of black pumps which adhere to the school uniform policy.
 Earrings cannot be worn during the P.E session therefore it is greatly appreciated if parents take earrings out before school, this will also ensure that jewellery is not lost.